 This post may contain affiliate links meaning I might earn a small commission if you click on the link to make a purchase but it doesn’t cost you anything.
 Thanks for your support!

-Are you interested in visiting a lavender farm?
-Good, then this post is suitable for those who live near Toronto.
+Are you interested in visiting a lavender farm near Toronto?

-Since I, like a lot of other people, am spending a lot of time at home right now, I’ve been thinking a lot and one of those topics is travelling.
+Since I, like a lot of other people, am spending a lot of time at home right now, I’ve been thinking a lot about future plans.

-Going to the outskirts of Toronto is great because it’s a way of changing your environment.
-For those who are thinking about where to go for a quick getaway, I have a place in mind for you.
+If you live near Toronto and are thinking about a quick getaway, I have a place in mind for you.

 It’s called Terre Bleu Lavender Farm and it is located in Milton, ON.

-There’s nothing to eat and buy.
+There’s nothing to eat and buy there.
 How long can I stare at nature?
-Also, I’m terrified of bugs and going to flower farms means my chance of being bitten/stung is quite high.

 Lavender Tour Option Available